X

 • Pre-Existing ConditionsIf an appliance or system failed before you purchased the warranty, it likely won’t be covered.

-• Lack of MaintenanceNeglecting regular maintenance on your appliances and systems can void coverage for breakdowns caused by that neglect.
+• Lack of MaintenanceRegular maintenance on your appliances and systems can ensure coverage for breakdowns caused by that neglect.
 Be sure you’re up-to-date on recommended maintenance for covered items.

 • Misuse or AbuseWarranty coverage typically doesn’t extend to damage caused by improper use of the appliance or system.
 This could include overflowing a washing machine or using the wrong fuel in your furnace.